 The key tonight for the Aggies if they are to win is to find a way to neutralize WAC Player of the Year Kacie Sowell.
 The Seattle post had her way with the Aggies in both meetings finishing with a combined 38 points and 23 rebounds and shot 17-of-24 from the field against the Aggies in the two games.

 Stefanie Gilbreath and Danesia Williamson both had pretty good regular season games against Seattle and will need to duplicate those efforts as well.
 The Aggies also need to make three point shots but also not attempt too many.
 The Aggies shot 18 in the first contest and a whopping 36 in the second.
 In yesterday's win the Aggies attempted 21 three point shots in the first half and yet led by just two points.
 In the second half the Aggies got the ball inside to Rozendaal and attempted just five more three pointers and won going away.

 Tonight's game is scheduled for a 7:00 p.m.
-(MT) tipoff and can be seen on AggieVision and streaming online on ESPN3.com.
-The game can also be heard on the radio on the Aggie Sports Network with streaming audio available via Aggie Access (subscription required).
+(MDT) tip-off and can be heard on KGRT FM 103.9 in Las Cruces with streaming audio available via Aggie Access (subscription required).